jbatson5/SCALE-test/docs/MAVRIC.rst

 Kewaunee nuclear power plant is described in the cask example problem and is modeled in the first part of ``mavric.isfsi.inp`` with ORIGEN.
 The result of this calculation is a binary concentration (ft71f001) file.
-This file also contains a listing of the group-wise neutron source term (“total neutron spectra, neutrons/sec/basis”) and photon source term (“gamma spectra, photons/sec/basis”) for each time step.
+This file also contains a list of the group-wise neutron source term (“total neutron spectra, neutrons/sec/basis”) and photon source term (“gamma spectra, photons/sec/basis”) for each time step.
 In this example problem, the source term for the MAVRIC calculation will be read directly from the binary concentration file.
 The file contains the concentration and source-term data at each of 64 time steps.
-For this analysis the photon source at the last time step will be used.
+For this analysis, the photon source at the last time step will be used.

 Input file
 ^^^^^^^^^^